dlawre14/codebots/README.md

 ####Purpose
 The purpose of Codebots is two-fold.
 The primary purpose is to make an educational game about programming that is also fun.
 The second goal is fulfill the requirnments of my degree program and complete a Capstone project.
 This software's goal is fulfill both of these purposes.

+####License (Temporar)
+As of the date of this addition (September 17th, 2014) all code contained within this repository is © 2014 Dylan Lawrence.
+This may be subject to change, but as of now, usage of this code is expressely forbidden unless permissions are obtained from the copyright holder.

 ######Small Notes
 - Unity and Git don't get along, when committing, close Unity fully
 - Unity's level editor is not amazing, 3DS Max is much better